-As I mentioned before, you never know the end result and for serious businessmen, this is a big no-no.
+As I mentioned before, you never know the end result, and for serious business people, this is a big no-no.

 In the end, if a client needs a quick solution, it is always better to turn to a PPC expert.

-The efficiency of this method will continue dropping
+The efficiency of this method will continue to drop.

 Search engine optimization experts have to evolve constantly.